fireandlion/onedayonebook/_books/the-promise.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Promise"
-description: ""
+description: "River Nanda is angry with the villagers.
+Can Cilo the herdboy keep his promise?"
 contributors:
-  writer: ""
+  writer: "Mandla Ndlovu"
-  illustrator: ""
+  illustrator: "Subi Bosa"
-  designer: ""
+  designer: "Jennifer Jacobs"
-  editor: ""
+  editor: "Fiona Wallace"
   publisher: ""
   other: ""
 original-language: ""